bringing a brand back together

 Responsiveness is almost impossible due to the cross-mail client support and the limited CSS rules.

-I had to use the Emarsys syntax to implement our template and make it modular and editable for the interactive web builder.
+I had to use the Emarsys, Kentico, MS Dynamics and Salesforce syntax to implement our template and make it modular and editable for the interactive web builders.

 03